Ahead of Ram temple bhoomi pujan, BJP leader Vijay Goel defaces Babar Road sign in Delhi

 Uttar Pradesh Chief Minister Adityanath, Rashtriya Swayamsevak Sangh chief Mohan Bhagwat and Iqbal Ansari, a litigant in the Ayodhya case, are among the main invitees to the ground-breaking ceremony.
 Over 50 VIPs will attend the ceremony.

-Hindu extremists brought down the Babri Masjid in Ayodhya on December 6, 1992, alleging that it had been built on sacred land where a temple once stood.
+Hindu extremists demolished the Babri Masjid in Ayodhya on December 6, 1992, alleging that it had been built on sacred land where a temple once stood.
+The incident had triggered riots around the country in which around 2,000 people were killed.

 In a landmark verdict on November 9 last year, the Supreme Court had ruled that the disputed land in Ayodhya would be handed over to a government-run trust for the construction of a Ram temple.
-The court said that the demolition of Babri Masjid was illegal and directed the government to acquire an alternative plot of land to build a mosque.
+The court also said that the demolition of Babri Masjid was illegal, but directed the government to acquire another plot of land to build a mosque.